KEZK-FM

-KEZK-FM (102.5 MHz) is a commercial radio station licensed to St. Louis, Missouri.
-It broadcasts an adult contemporary radio format and is owned by Audacy, Inc. From mid-November through the Christmas holiday, KEZK switches to an all-Christmas music format.
-The studios and offices are on Olive Street in Downtown St. Louis.
+KEZK-FM (102.5 FM) is a commercial radio station licensed to St. Louis, Missouri, United States.
+Owned by Audacy, Inc., it airs an adult contemporary format, with studios on Olive Street in downtown St. Louis and transmitter in Shrewsbury.
+In addition to a standard analog transmission, KEZK broadcasts in HD Radio and is available online via Audacy.

-KEZK has an effective radiated power (ERP) of 100,000 watts, the maximum for non-grandfathered FM stations, covering parts of Missouri and Illinois.
-The transmitter is in Resurrection Cemetery in Shrewsbury.
-KEZK broadcasts using the HD radio hybrid format.
-The HD2 digital subchannel airs an urban contemporary format.
-The HD3 subchannel airs "Channel Q," Audacy's Talk/EDM service for the LGBTQ community.

 History

 KDNA and easy listening

 The 102.5 frequency in St. Louis had originally been the home of listener-supported free form KDNA from 1969 to 1972.
 KDNA was a non-commercial station, supported by listener donations, yet it broadcast on a commercial frequency.
-In 1972, it relocated to the non-commercial part of the FM dial, and now is KDHX at 88.1 MHz.
+In 1972, it relocated to the non-commercial part of the FM dial, and became KDHX at 88.1 MHz.

 Heftel Broadcasting paid for the frequency, and in June 1973, it put KEZK on the air.
 KEZK carried a beautiful music format and its call sign reflected that format with the EZ call letters, referring to easy listening.
 It was among St. Louis' highest rated FM stations in the 1970s and 1980s.
 By the mid-1980s, however, listeners interested in the beautiful music format were beginning to age and most advertisers were seeking a younger audience.
 In response, KEZK began adding more vocals to its mostly instrumental playlist.

 Soft AC

 On January 1, 1991, KEZK completed the transition to a soft adult contemporary format, playing music mostly from the 1970s and 1980s as well as some current soft hits.
 Through the early 2000s, KEZK moved to a mainstream adult contemporary music format.

+In 1996 ownership changed from EZ Broadcasting to American Radio Systems Corporation and Pat McMahon replaced Bob Burch as Program Director.
+At the time, the morning show anchored by St. Louis radio veteran Ed Goodman and co hosted my Mary Phelan, were the top rated FM radio morning show in the market.
 Jeff Kapugi became KEZK's Program Director in November 2010, replacing Mark Edwards.
-The current program director is Cat Thomas.
+The next program director was Cat Thomas.